Introduction

 The meta-analytic fragility tool presented here, EOIMETA, is generalisable and flexible, complementing Atal et al’s study and patient specific method.
 The nuance between both approaches is that in Atal et al’s algorithm identifies a specific combination of patients from specific studies that may be moved to alter results, whereas the current work establishes a method for pooling meta-analysis on ascertaining their group fragility and the potential impact of missing data.
 In this respect, they answer complementary and subtlety different questions specific to meta-analyses.

 In RCT literature, a frequent objection to the use of fragility analysis methods is that the mere existence of a small FI might be an artefact of trial design.
 For clinical trials especially, a well-designed trial should be structured as to minimize patient exposure to unknown harms, striving to ensure that just enough participate to allow the detection of clinically relevant effects.
-He argument that RCTs at least might be fragile ‘by design’ is however convincingly countered by other authors, who find no evidence of p-value distributions clustering around significance thresholds after a sample size calculation and find additional that fragility in well-designed studies is not always low.
+The argument that RCTs at least might be fragile ‘by design’ is however convincingly countered by other authors, who find no evidence of p-value distributions clustering around significance thresholds after a sample size calculation and find additional that fragility in well-designed studies is not always low.
 More recent robust methods for fragility analysis like EOI and for redaction like ROAR also have application far beyond ostensibly fragile-by-design RCTs, but for cohort studies, preclinical work, and even ecological studies.
-The fragile-by-design argument is also a weaker on in the context of meta-analysis, where the marshalling of many studies to increase effect precision measurements should strengthen the evidence but results here and previously suggest that even meta-analysis of large groups of patients can be profoundly fragile.
+The fragile-by-design argument is also inherently weaker in the context of meta-analysis, where the marshalling of many studies to increase effect precision measurements should strengthen the evidence but results here and previously suggest that even meta-analysis of large groups of patients can be profoundly fragile.

 There are a few subtle issues and limitations to consider additionally; Atal et al’s meta-analytic fragility metric in principle identifies the precise combination of inter-study and patient recoding required to flip a result, a “worse-case” scenario, identifying the most fragile point in a meta-analyses.
 This usually results in the Atal et al fragility metric being typically smaller than the complement EOI fragility metric outlined here, but this is not always the case.
 Because Atal et al’s method is a greedy algorithm, it is time-consuming to run on large collections of studies and can sometimes miss optimal and smaller solutions.
 Secondly, the adjustment of the events and non-events in the experimental group due to weighed inverse variance methods in the EOI fragility method subtly alters group composition, resulting in a smaller EOI fragility than a crude pooled estimate.
 What is evident from the examples shown in this work is that even in large cohorts with relatively low heterogeneity, the impact of recoding only miniscule numbers of patients can drastically alter interpretation; in the 12-study meta-analysis, recoding a mere 5 patients in 133,262 was sufficient to alter the result from a null to a positive finding.